semmlerino/CurveEditor/docs/documentation.md

    - Global keyboard shortcuts managed through the ShortcutManager
    - All shortcuts (global, view-specific, dialog-specific) are registered and connected via ShortcutManager
    - Direct key handling via `keyPressEvent` or `eventFilter` has been removed

+## Next Steps After Refactoring

+The service-based architecture refactoring is now complete.
+The following steps are recommended to further improve the application:

+1. **Testing Improvements**:
+   - Expand test coverage for all services
+   - Add comprehensive unit tests for each service class
+   - Implement integration tests to ensure services work together correctly
+   - Create automated test suite for regression testing

+2. **Code Cleanup**:
+   - Remove deprecated files when no longer needed
+   - Standardize all import patterns across the codebase
+   - Remove any lingering references to the old utility classes
+   - Verify no circular dependencies exist between services

+3. **Documentation Enhancements**:
+   - Create detailed API documentation for each service
+   - Update all docstrings to reflect service methods
+   - Add examples of common service usage patterns
+   - Provide migration guides for developers familiar with the old architecture

+4. **Architecture Validation**:
+   - Run validation tools to verify architecture compliance
+   - Check for any remaining import inconsistencies
+   - Ensure proper type hints and static analysis support
+   - Validate performance impact of the new architecture

+5. **Feature Enhancements**:
+   - Implement new features leveraging the improved architecture
+   - Refine existing functionality using service-based approach
+   - Consider adding new services for specialized functionality
+   - Improve error handling and user feedback

 This documentation will be updated as the application evolves and new features are added.